Mechanics & Technology

 Physical Abilities are Tenchu Z's values for the ninja's base stats.
 A ninja has a Vitality, Strength, and Agility value between 0 and 100, with the maximum limit increasing periodically throughout the game: 150 maximum after completing Mission 17, and increased again to the hard cap of 200 upon completing Mission 37.
 The total points available to allocate also increases at the same intervals: 210 to start, 300 after Mission 17, and 420 after Mission 37.

 Sound in Tenchu Z is a bit quirky, to say the least.
 There is a Sound meter on the left of the Ki Meter that indicates how loud you are currently, with the idea being that too much noise will alert nearby guards of your presence to varying degrees.
 This meter can be inaccurate, with some movements like the R-Dash seemingly looking as loud as running, yet has the pratical effect of catching the attention of nearby enemies in a surprisingly large radius.
 The opposite can be true; R-Jumps and Stealth Kills seem to make plenty of sound, but are considered silent in-game.

 The Ninja ratings in Tenchu Z are tied directly to the amout of points scored in the mission.

 - Ninja 1: less than 300 Points

 Ninja Rankings Requirements

 While the Any% category doesn't mandate any specific rating, Ninja 1 ratings are avoided as much as possible.
-This is due to the longer unskippable cutscene that accompanies this rating taking nearly five seconds longer than other ratings.
-For Any% HN5, a Ninja 5 rating is required for any mission played.
+This is due to the longer unskippable cutscene that accompanies this rating taking about five seconds longer than other ratings.
+For HN5, a Ninja 5 rating is required for all missions played.
 The next section will break down how the game calculates these point totals.